renovatebot/renovate/docs/development/triage-guide.md

 ### Mark duplicate issues and pull requests

-If you see an issue/discussion that's an obvious duplicate:
+If you see an issue/discussion that is an obvious duplicate:

 1. Attach a `duplicate` label
 1. Use the "Duplicate of" functionality [GitHub docs, about duplicate issues and pull requests](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-duplicate-issues-and-pull-requests)